-- Have each witness sign in one another’s presence and in the presence of the notary.
+- Have each witness sign in one another’s presence and in the notary’s presence.

 - Perform all signatures and notarization on the same day.

-- The witnesses are affirming under penalty of perjury that they each saw you sign in their own presence and in the presence of the other witness.
+- The witnesses affirm under penalty of perjury that they each saw your sign in their presence and the presence of the other witness.
 If these conditions are not met, the affidavit is not considered self-proving.